 On August 7, 1962 the congregation went through the process of becoming a State of California 501(c)(3) incorporation [EIN # 952577218].
 The former chinchilla farm was reconstructed into our present Sanctuary.
 What had been the ranch house became the Parsonage,.
 Later a fellowship hall and office were constructed as an add-

 The Orcutt Christian Church family has grown and shrunk and grown as the military situation ebbed and flowed, and the local economy changed.
 The congregation presently runs around 30+ worshippers per Lord’s Day.

 We are connected with the oldest mainline Protestant movement founded on American soil, the Christian Church (Churches of Christ).
 Many people are confused because many of our churches simply go by the name "Christian Church", a sort of plain label, generic title.
-But there are nearly two million believers who adhere to our beliefs in the United States.
+But there are over two million believers who adhere to our beliefs in the United States.

 We Christians have always followed a theology which challenges people to think for themselves and get involved in loving God by serving others.
 Our only creed is that Jesus is the Christ, the Son of the Living God.
 We are dedicated to making Jesus of Nazareth known to the world as the Christ of God.
 We wish to invite the world to the Lord's table, and take the Lord's Supper every Lord's Day.